sdhutchins/documenteR/README.md

 ## Installation

+You will need to be running [RStudio v0.99.878 or later](https://www.rstudio.com/products/rstudio/download/preview/).

 ```r
 devtools::install_github("mdlincoln/docthisaddin")
 ```

 ## Usage

-Say you've written a function (let's call it `lm`) but haven't put together your documentation quite yet.
+Say you've written a function (let's call it `lm`!) but haven't put together your documentation quite yet.
 Load the function into the current environment, select the function tile, and call the "Document object" addin, which will paste in some skeleton roxygen2 documentation above your function definition:

 ```r
 #' FUNCTION TITLE